DimitrisReppas/End-to-end-wine_quality_prediction/README.md

 conda activate your_env_name
 ```

-Install the requirements for this project.
+Install the requirements for this project:

 ```bash
 pip install -r requirements.txt